jean/collective.hostout/README.rst

 It can be very helpful to package up our fabfiles for others to use.

-Hostout Plugins are eggs with three parts :-
+Hostout Plugins are eggs with three parts:

 1. Fabric script

 2. A zc.buildout recipe to initialise the parameters of the fabric file commands

 3. Entry points for both the recipe and the fabric scripts